Giving a horse a home

 There are a number of benefits of becoming a borrower and rehoming a horse or pony from Blue Cross:

-- Each horse will have undertaken a full veterinary health check, and all health tasks will be up to date
+• Each horse has a veterinary health check, and all routine care will be up to date

-- After a successful loan period, ownership of the horse can be transferred to the borrower
+• After a successful loan period, ownership of the horse may be transferred to you

-- You will become part of a large group of Blue Cross borrowers who support each other
+• You will become part of a large community of Blue Cross horse owners who support each other

 Rehoming costs (inclusive of VAT)